 - Online.
 Approximately one hour of interactive activities, quizzes, and videos.
 Receive a certificate of completion.

 Learn about Minnesota's safe food sampling at farmers' markets' legislation and food safety principles for vendors and food demonstrators to prepare and offer safe food samples.

-- In person, as requested – Call to find out about upcoming workshops, or to sponsor one for your group.
+- In person, depending on availability of educators.
+Call to find out about upcoming workshops, or to sponsor one for your group.
+20 people minimum.

 Three courses: for seniors and caregivers; for children, parents and caregivers; and for special needs, in home or care settings.